Everyday Systems : HabitCal [ log in ]

 How it works

-First, if you haven't already, create an everyday systems bulletin board account and log in.
+First, if you haven't already, create an account and log in.
 You'll then be redirected to this page except now that we know who you are there will be a personalized greeting with an edit link at the top.

-On the edit page, you'll see an empty list of "tags."
-Click on the "add" link next to this list to add a one word (no spaces) tag for the behavior you'd like to track (tag=term, for the web 2.0 uninitiated) (browse other people's tags here).
+On the edit page, you'll see an empty list of "habits."
+Click on the "add" link next to this list to add a one word (no spaces) name for the behavior you'd like to track (browse other people's habits here).
 Then chose the time frame you want, make sure the habit you want to track is selected (you have to choose it from the list even if it's the only item there), and hit "show."
 A calendar will display for each month in the selected time frame for each habit.
 Mark green=success/yellow=exempt/red=failure (the habit traffic light) every day until you're no longer interested in tracking the habit.
 At the end of a month or a year, you'll have a striking visual picture of how well you complied with your desired behavioral goal.
 You can track several behaviors at the same time, and the interface makes it easy to set multiple days of input at once.
 If the full traffic light is too much, just use negative tracking to tick off failures when they happen.

 Besides your personal edit view, there is also a public view that you can share with friends and random people on the internet (NOTE: nothing here is private -- see disclaimer below).
 Just click "switch to public view" on the top of your edit page to see what this looks like.